opencloud-community/ot-controller/docs/developer/signaling/media.md

 Update the mute state for a WebRTC publish session.
 This information is forwarded to all other participants using inside an [`Update`](control.md#update).
+If the force-mute state is enabled, the field `media_session_state.audio` must be set to `false` unless the participant is included in the `allow_list`.

 #### Fields